Ivraj/meals/README.md

-# meals
+# Overview
+They say too many cooks spoil the broth, however nobody said anything about too many engineers.

-Repo to organize meals for the tagup interns
+This repo is a place to organize meals for the residential interns working at (Tagup)[tagup.io].